 Districts also are required to have their attendance officers file a complaint against a student who, at any time during the implementation phase of the absence intervention plan, is absent without legitimate excuse 30 or more consecutive hours or 42 or more hours in one school month, unless the absence intervention team has determined that the student has made substantial progress on the absence intervention plan.

 Community Schools

-Do House Bill 410 requirements apply to community schools, career-technical schools and dropout prevention and recovery schools?
+Do HB 410 requirements apply to community schools, e-schools, and dropout prevention and recovery schools?

 Yes.
-Community schools, career-technical schools, and dropout prevention and recovery schools must follow all requirements outlined in HB 410.
+Community schools, e-schools, and dropout prevention and recovery schools must follow all requirements outlined in HB 410.